myl941222/Movie_review_classification/README.md

 Topic Modeling:

 Use the entire class corpus.
 Try LSA and LDA methods to do topic modeling, on the class corpus.
 Manipulating the number of topics to get the best model performance

+Create ontology knowledge graph to identify the relationship between each entity